 In her academic roles, Erica has taught multiple subjects in addition to leading the field education programs where she has work with partner agencies to development innovative placements for social work and community welfare students.
 Erica is an active researcher with research interests including child and family welfare, social work education, rural social work, and welfare workforce.

-David has worked with The Family Centre for 12 years, and has over 30 years’ experience in the community services sector.
+David has worked with The Family Centre since 2004, and has over 30 years’ experience in the community services sector.
 He has worked for a number of NSW and Australian government departments including Family & Community Services, Health and Juvenile Justice, in child protection, out of home care and youth and family work positions.
 He has also managed community organisations including ground breaking youth accommodation and support service, The Burdekin Association in Sydney.

 David has a special interest and experience in community led co-design, integrated service delivery and collective impact approaches.
 The Family Centre has a demonstrated commitment to program outcome and social impact measurement using a Results Based Accountability framework.

 David holds a Bachelor of Social Work degree and a Graduate Certificate in Social Impact from The University of New South Wales.

 Senior Manager Community Services